bourdakos1/typescript-todo/README.md

 Create a folder with the name of your project.
 I named mine `typescript-todo`.

-A Node project should have a `package.json`, this contains all the metadata for your project like it's name, homepage, license, etc. It also contains inforation about the dependencies it requires and allows you to include useful scripts to be run for things like building, testing and linting.
+A Node.js project should have a `package.json`.
+This contains all the metadata for your project like its name, homepage, license, etc. It also contains information about the dependencies it requires, and allows you to include useful scripts to be run for tasks like building, testing and linting.

 We can create the `package.json` by hand or run `yarn init` to interactively generate it for us.